vanus-labs/vanus-connect/CONTRIBUTING.md

 order to meet the minimum package size and maximum speed of starting application, unless there is the special consideration, like library and eco-system.

-the source and sink SHOULD use the same language to reduce redundant code. it might be worth putting them in one connector.

 ### Naming